Sequence Formats

 asis::atacgcagttatctgaccat

 In 'asis' format the name is the sequence so no file needs to be opened.
 This is a special case.
-It was intended as a joke, but could be quite useful for generating command lines.
+This syntax can be very useful for generating command lines.

 Output Sequence Formats